Ryo-TANAKA-programmer/DATA-612/README.md

-# DATA-612
+## DATA-612 Governments Analysis Project

-This proposal will enable me to give feedback on whether your planned approach is suitable to demonstrate your knowledge of the concepts we’ve learned in class.
+#### This proposal will enable me to give feedback on whether your planned approach is suitable to demonstrate your knowledge of the concepts we’ve learned in class.
 The more information you give me, the easier it will be to determine whether you are on track

 Governments Analysis Project
 Suyash Pasi, Conner Parker, Ryo Tanaka